flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 ## Efficient streaming of NWB files

-* NWB files can be very large > 100 GB, so it's important to be able to loazy-load individual objects without downloading the entire file.
+* NWB files can be very large > 100 GB, so it's important to be able to lazy-load individual objects without downloading the entire file.
 * However, HDF5 was designed to be read locally, so it's not particularly cloud-friendly - inefficient loading of metadata
 * Neurosift uses a WebAssembly/Web Worker method to load remote files relatively efficiently via the browser.
 * But what really speeds things up is the pre-indexing of all the public Dandisets using LINDI.